This Based-On-A-True-Story Movie Stars Janelle Monáe & Leslie Mann As Dolls

 What do you get when you cross Forrest Gump and Fantastic Mr. Fox?
-I think the answer is Welcome to Marwen, the based-on-a-true-story biopic coming to theaters in December.
+I think the answer is Welcome to Marwen, the based-on-a-true-story biopic coming to cinemas in January.
 The trailer dropped Wednesday — consider it a teeny reminder that Oscar season is always almost upon us.
 (It's never too early to start discussing potential nominations!)

 Advertisement